+31 (0) 570 74 54 30 info@v-tron.eu

 5. Integration

-V-tron is leader of work package 5.
+V-tron is the leader of work package 5.
 This work package integrates all elements of work packages 2, 3 and 4.

 The final setup will be a real-life environment at one or two distribution centres.
 In this environment, the integrated solution will be tested and demonstrated at TRL7 level.